 Everyone’s metabolism is different.
 Factors like age, genetics, and muscle mass can influence how quickly you burn calories and shed fat.
 Peptide therapy works by boosting these metabolic processes, helping even those with slower metabolisms experience more efficient fat loss.

-Who May Be a Good Candidate for Medically Guided Weight Loss?
+Who May Benefit From Medically Guided Weight Loss

 A medically guided weight-loss plan may be helpful if you have struggled with weight loss despite nutrition changes, exercise, sleep improvements, or previous programs.